THE WORLD OF HIRAM

 the youngest old guy or the oldest young guy I've ever seen!"

-In 1986, by now totally debauched, but still tanned and slim,
+In 1986, by now totally debauched, yet still tanned and slim,

 he married his long time sweetheart Diana Kisiel (they would